Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 - What trace fields are needed to investigate a Goodhart regression?

-- After release MTTR dropped 30%, but
+- After a release, MTTR fell by 30%, but